rcmaehl/MSEdgeRedirect/README.md

 ## Disclaimer

 ### PLEASE NOTE: MSEdgeRedirect is still BETA.
-There are known performance issues that I am investigating the best way to resolve.
-Due to Microsoft's blocking alternative URI handlers, performance will never be as good as the previous solutions. ☹️
+Performance is still being improved.
+I have an upcoming improvement in a future build that will operate similarly to previous solutions, however, it will require both Edge and either Edge Beta, Dev, or Canary.

 ## Download